kushagra-singhh/Attd-Frontend/README.md

-# Attendance_management
-attendance management web app with flask framework and MongoDB database hosted on render

 # Attendance Management

 This repository contains the code for the Attendance Management Website.
 It is a web app with Flask framework and MongoDB database hosted on Render.
 The Attendance Tracker is a web-based application designed to simplify and automate attendance management for educational institutions, organizations, or any other entity that requires attendance tracking.